tmpreston/docs-2/docs/guides/adding-pages.md

 # Adding Pages

 Using the same project from the [how to start guide](how-to-start.md).
-Let us add two new pages to it.
-One hello page and a page that can get your name from the route.
+Let's add two pages to it.
+One hello page and a page that can get your name from the URL.

 ## Creating the View

-To begin, create a new folder inside your project folder in src called "Hello".
-Inside the folder, create a new file called "HelloViews.fs", this file will contain the functions to create the page.
+To begin, create a `Hello` folder inside the `src` folder Inside the folder, create a new file called "HelloViews.fs", this file will contain the functions to create the page.
 Insert the following in the file.